DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 HTTP Status 200
 ```

-See the annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See [HTTP Status Code](#http-status-code) for the list with all HTTP status codes possibly returned by the API.

 ### Modifying Recurrence interval

-To change the Recurrence Interval, just do a Put according to the example.
+To change the Recurrence Interval, just do a PUT as in the example.

 #### Request

 <aside class="request"><span class="method put">PUT</span> <span class="endpoint">/1/RecurrentPayment/{RecurrentPaymentId}/Interval</span></aside>

 ```json

 6

 ```

 ```shell